Omaima-Ameen/inside-the-dom/README.md

 looks harmless, but behind the scenes the browser may need to:

-recalculate styles
+Recalculate styles

-measure layout
+Measure layout

-repaint pixels
+Repaint pixels

-update layers
+Update layers

-draw the new frame on the screen
+Draw the new frame on the screen

 One tiny change can wake up the entire rendering pipeline.

 This is why **updating the DOM too often** slows the UI.